-I am an Assistant Professor of Economics at the University of California, San Diego.
-I graduated from Harvard University in May 2017 with a Ph.D. from the Political Economy and Government program (Economics track).
-I was previously a Postdoctoral Fellow at the Stanford King Center on Global Development and an Assistant Professor of Economics at Bocconi University.
+Sara Lowes is an Assistant Professor of Economics at the University of California, San Diego.
+She graduated from Harvard University in May 2017 with a Ph.D. from the Political Economy and Government program (Economics track).
+She was previously a Postdoctoral Fellow at the Stanford King Center on Global Development and an Assistant Professor of Economics at Bocconi University.

-My research interests are at the intersection of development economics, political economy, and economic history.
-Many of my on-going projects are in the Democratic Republic of the Congo.
-My dissertation received the Ronald Coase Best Dissertation Award from the Society for Institutional & Organizational Economics.
+Her research interests are at the intersection of development economics, political economy, and economic history.
+Her dissertation received the Ronald Coase Best Dissertation Award from the Society for Institutional & Organizational Economics.

 She is a Faculty Research Fellow at the National Bureau of Economic Research (NBER), an Affiliate of the Bureau for Research and Economic Analysis of Development (BREAD), a CIFAR Azrieli Global Scholar with the Institutions, Organizations & Growth research program, an Affiliate of the Centre for Economic Policy Research (CEPR), and an Affiliate of the Center for Effective Global Action (CEGA).